-The largest resort comprising 7 mountain areas, 200 trails and 31 lifts.
+Killington/Pico - The largest resort comprising 7 mountain areas, 200 trails and 31 lifts. (see Killington Guide)

-A family owned and operated resort whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
-There are five mountain areas with 115 trails, and 18 lifts.
+Okemo - A family owned and operated resort whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
+There are five mountain areas, with 115 trails, and 18 lifts.

-The Nordic Center features 26km trails, 10km of dedicated snowshoe trails and 20km of skating lanes, with tree skiing and terrain that winds its way through meadows and hillsides.
+Okemo Nordic Center - This Nordic Center features 10 km of dedicated snowshoe trails and 20km of skating lanes, with tree skiing and terrain that winds its way through meadows and hillsides.

 Killington Snowmobile Tours offers a variety of snowmobile tours for all ages, and levels of ability.
 Tours feature scenic rides through the forests, as well as incredible views along the way.
 All tours are guided and you can choose to ride single, or double or as a passenger with a guide.
 Helmets and boots are provided.

 CARRIAGE & SLEIGH RIDESStep back in time and experience travel before automobiles ruled the land.
 Experience the natural beauty of a Vermont winter on a horse-drawn carriage ride.
 This fun-filled adventure is welcome to children and adults.
 Whether you're six or sixty, you'll bring home fond memories at a pace that allows you to savor the scenic views or a starry night.
 Take in the scenery with a group of family and friends or a private intimate ride with your sweetheart or immediate family.
 The Three Brothers Farm offers a variety of carriage and sleigh rides in the Woodstock area.